- About Us

 Joshua holds a BA (magna cum laude) from the University of Pennsylvania and an MSt (with distinction) from Oxford University.
 Before law school, he interned at Equality Advocates Pennsylvania and the Innocence Project.
-During law school, he worked at the Public Citizen Litigation Group and the Federal Defender of New York.
+During law school, he worked at the Public Citizen Litigation Group and the Federal Defenders of New York.
 He also served as Articles & Book Reviews Chair of the Harvard Law Review and president of the American Constitution Society.
 After graduating, he spent a summer at Neufeld Scheck & Brustin LLP, where he worked on civil rights cases arising from wrongful convictions.